Explore and experience cocktail culture through the history, music, food, drink, and people of Cuba.

 Welcome to Cuba!
 Havana & Habana Vieja

 Today you arrive in Havana, Cuba’s most dynamic city.
 The ride from the airport to Havana will ensure you that you are in a place like no other.
 We have our first sightseeing and Cuban cuisine at lunch in Old Havana.
 Stretch your legs with a walking tour of the famous plazas in Habana Vieja.
-Check into our accommodations at the Hotel Presidente (or similar) and relax.
+Check into our accommodations at one of Havana's great casa particulars (priate home) and relax.
 Enjoy your first Cocktail Hour in Cuba with a welcome reception and Cuban cocktail primer followed by dinner at El Cocinera—rooftop dinning to kick-off your first unforgettable dining experience in Havana.
 Bed is awaiting or you have the option to take part in Cuban nightlife at Havana’s hip Fabrica de Arte Cubano nightclub.

 Castle Mystique, a Famous Boat, and Rum Lessons